 Each acupuncture point has specific actions when stimulated.
 In western medical terms, it helps the body to heal itself by creating physiological changes.
 It stimulates nerves, increases blood circulation, relieves muscle spasm, and creates the release of endorphins which control the pain mechanisms in the body and cortisol which is a natural steroid produced by the body.
+Here is more info.

-When is Acupuncture Indicated?
+When is Animal Acupuncture Indicated?

 Acupuncture is indicated for many conditions including, but not limited to allergies, inflammation, pain, paralysis, musculoskeletal, gastrointestinal, respiratory, skin, behavioral and neurological disorders.
 For small animals, the following are some of the general conditions which may be treated with acupuncture:

-- Disk disease
+- Cruciate disease

 - Traumatic nerve injury